-- The educator of each of the top three projects is invited to attend the conference to present their winning course materials, project, or case.
+- The educator of each of the top three projects is encouraged to register for the conference and is invited to present their winning course materials, project, or case.

 - Each educator attending and presenting the project at the conference will receive a $250 award.

 The educator should submit both the student project and a copy of the related assignment.
 Along with the project submission, include a short paragraph listing amount of time required to complete the project (i.e. how many class periods or hours) or other descriptors of magnitude; and what percentage of the student(s)’ grade was determined by the project/case.
 Also note whether the project was completed in an undergraduate or graduate level course.

 The cases and projects will be blind reviewed.
 Therefore, when submitting your case or project and its supporting documents electronically, please use a file name that includes the name of the project you are submitting, but remove other identifiers of the author, participants, and school from all documents.
 Your submission should include: